Record Types

 c : C

 states that every x : R is definitionally equal to record { a = R.a x ; b = R.b x ; c = R.c x }.
-By default, all (inductive) record types enjoy η-equality if the positivity checker has confirmed it is safe to have it.
-The keywords eta-equality/no-eta-equality enable/disable η rules for the record type being declared.

 Recursive records

+A recursive record is a record where the record type itself appears in the type of one of its fields.
 Recursive records need to be declared as either inductive or coinductive.

 record Tree (A : Set) : Set where